What will I have to do?

 When you start your application process, here is what you'll see:

-The dashboard screen shown above helps you to track your progress, reminds you of the closing date for applications.
+The dashboard screen shown above helps you to track your progress.
 You can cancel your application if you need to, and, see what still needs to be done to complete your application.

 "I did not feel rushed, and the process although detailed and did require a little thought, was much more positive and enjoyable.
 I enjoyed the experience regardless if my application is successful or not."
 Candidate feedback October 2019